parsian-ai/Rocky-Rabbit/README.md

-**Launch Racky Rabbit in Telegram Web**
+# Launch Racky Rabbit in Telegram Web

-how to run:
+## how to run

-1- install Violentmonkey Extensions
+- First install Violentmonkey Extensions

-2- install [this](https://github.com/rezamoradi4042/Racky-Rabbit/raw/main/Racky-Rabbit-Web.user.js) script to run on web
+- install [this](https://github.com/rezamoradi4042/Racky-Rabbit/raw/main/Racky-Rabbit-Web.user.js) script to run on web